|Call for Papers|

 - How can we explain relationships between organizations and other stakeholders based on UGC from digital platforms and online marketplaces and their impacts on engagement or disengagement?

-- How can we model adverse impacts of disruptive technologies like artificial intelligence, blockchain, internet of things based on usage behaviour or UGC?
+- How can we model adverse impacts of disruptive technologies like artificial intelligence, blockchain, internet of things based on usage behavior or UGC?

-- How can we explain user behaviour and impacts based on data derived out of sensor-based data like wearables or other smart technologies used at home?
+- How can we explain user behavior and impacts based on data derived out of sensor-based data like wearables or other smart technologies used at home?

-- How can we explain community driven behaviour for information and misinformation propagation, cascade and changes to the ecosystem?
+- How can we explain community driven behavior for information and misinformation propagation, cascade and changes to the ecosystem?